RogoSolutions/rogo-esp32-sdk/docs/en/api-reference/system/freertos_additions.rst

 Ring Buffers
 ------------

-FreeRTOS provides stream buffers and message buffers as the primary mechanisms to send arbitrarily sized data between tasks and ISRs.
-However, FreeRTOS stream buffers and message buffers have the following limitations:

-- Strictly single sender and single receiver
-- Data is passed by copy
-- Unable to reserve buffer space for a deferred send (i.e., send acquire)

-Therefore, ESP-IDF provides a separate ring buffer implementation to address the issues above.
-ESP-IDF ring buffers are strictly FIFO buffers that supports arbitrarily sized items.
+The ESP-IDF FreeRTOS ring buffer is a strictly FIFO buffer that supports arbitrarily sized items.
 Ring buffers are a more memory efficient alternative to FreeRTOS queues in situations where the size of items is variable.
 The capacity of a ring buffer is not measured by the number of items it can store, but rather by the amount of memory used for storing items.
-The ring buffer provides APIs to send an item, or to allocate space for an item in the ring buffer to be filled manually by the user.
+The ring buffer provides API to send an item, or to allocate space for an item in the ring buffer to be filled manually by the user.
 For efficiency reasons, **items are always retrieved from the ring buffer by reference**.
 As a result, all retrieved items *must also be returned* to the ring buffer by using :cpp:func:`vRingbufferReturnItem` or :cpp:func:`vRingbufferReturnItemFromISR`, in order for them to be removed from the ring buffer completely.
 The ring buffers are split into the three following types:

 **No-Split buffers** will guarantee that an item is stored in contiguous memory and will not attempt to split an item under any circumstances.
 Use No-Split buffers when items must occupy contiguous memory. *Only this buffer type allows you to get the data item address and write to the item by yourself.* Refer the documentation of the functions :cpp:func:`xRingbufferSendAcquire` and :cpp:func:`xRingbufferSendComplete` for more details.